albanie/mcnGroupNorm/README.md

 ![32-batch](fig/exp1-bs-032.jpg)

-Notes
+### Notes

 The motivation for *batch renormalization* is to fix the issues that batch normalization can exhibit when training with small minibatches (or minibatches which do not consist of independent samples).
-The proposed solution is quite simple, and resolves the need to change the behaviour of the layer during training and test time.

-Recall that to perform
-[batch normalization](https://arxiv.org/abs/1502.03167), features are normalised with using the statistics of the *current minibatch* during training:
+Recall that to perform [batch normalization](https://arxiv.org/abs/1502.03167), features are normalised with using the statistics of the *current minibatch* during training: